 1. Invest in funds

 A fund is managed by a fund manager who will invest your money across different companies, sectors and/or regions according to the investment objectives of the fund.
-Holding a well-diversified, carefully chosen portfolio of securities can help to reduce investment risk.

 2. Diversify

-A balanced portfolio is made up of a mix of investments.
 You might want to build a portfolio that includes higher-risk investments such as equities, together with lower-risk ones like bonds, property or even cash.

 This is because different types of investment respond differently to the prevailing economic situation and will rise or fall in value at different times and at different rates.
 So asset class diversification can help to make your portfolio’s performance more consistent.